How to prevent the spread of misinformation

 Fact check information with other sources

 Fake news often goes viral, and photos, audio recordings, and videos can be edited to mislead you.
 Even if a message is shared many times, this doesn’t make it true.
-If you receive information that's fake, inform the sender that they sent you incorrect information and recommend they verify messages before sharing them.
+If you receive information that's fake, inform the sender that they sent you incorrect information.
+You can also recommend they verify messages before sharing them.

 If you're unsure whether a message is true, we recommend checking trusted news sites to see where the story came from.
 When a story is reported in multiple places and from trustworthy sources, it's more likely to be true.
 You can consult fact-checkers, or people you trust, for more information.
 For a list of fact-checkers affiliated with the International Fact-Checking Network, see this article.